MattIPv4/hacktoberfest-data/README.md

 ## Diving in: Pull Requests

 Taking a closer look at the pull requests of Hacktoberfest 2019, we can pull out some more interesting insights.
-The first thing that can be done is to take a look at how the Hacktobefest-related spam was this year, and more importantly how much of it was identified by us, the community and maintainers.
+The first thing that can be done is to take a look at how the Hacktoberfest-related spam was this year, and more importantly how much of it was identified by us, the community and maintainers.

 Of the **483,127** PRs submitted during Hacktoberfest, only **23,299 (4.82%)** were identified as spam, with